 This course covers the basic assessment skills and solutions needed to operationally conduct security activities.
-Emphasis is place on both linelevel skills and managerial skills required to conduct security tasks to facilitate the prevention and detection of crime, with a special focus on the technologies and technological skills needed to perform these tasks in all forms of security work.
+Emphasis is place on both line-level skills and managerial skills required to conduct security tasks to facilitate the prevention and detection of crime, with a special focus on the technologies and technological skills needed to perform these tasks in all forms of security work.
 Prerequisite: MIT 355 and MIT 356

-School of Humanities, Sciences and Technology Prerequisites MIT 355 AND MIT 356
+Prerequisites MIT 355 AND MIT 356